Chris Venables: Club career

 In June 2023, he signed for Penybont.
 As Penybont finished third the previous season, they qualified for the first qualifying round of the Europa Conference League; their first time competing in Europe.
 Venables scored the equaliser in the first leg against Santa Coloma, but he would be sent off in the second leg, as the Andorran side scored twice in extra-time to reach the next round.
 On 26 September 2023, Venables became the Cymru Premier's record appearance holder with 537, overtaking his former teammate Wyn Thomas, marking the occasion by scoring the only goal of the match against Barry Town United.
 In the return fixture on 10 February 2024, Venables was sent off in the first half, in an eventual 2–2 draw.
 In the 2024–25 season, Penybont finished as runners-up and qualified for the Conference League first qualifying round, allowing Venables another shot at European football.
 The qualification was secured when Connah's Quay lost 2–1 to The New Saints in the 2025 Welsh Cup final; had the Nomads won, they would have taken Penybont's spot in the Conference League.
-Venables appeared in the second leg against Kauno Žalgiris as a second-half substitute, by which point the Lithuanian club had a unassailable lead on aggregate.
+Venables appeared in the second leg against Kauno Žalgiris as a second-half substitute, by which point the Lithuanian club had an unassailable lead on aggregate.
+During the 2025–26 season, Venables missed a number of league matches through suspension, and was dismissed on two occasions in December 2025.
+Owing to alleged violent conduct in a match against Connah's Quay, he was retroactively suspended for three matches by the Football Association of Wales (FAW).
+In a Welsh Cup third round tie against Flint Town United, he was sent off in the seventh minute, for a challenge that was deemed dangerous.
+This saw Griffiths, now his manager, publicly question the integrity of the referee, which resulted in him being charged, and serving a touchline ban the following month.
+However, Venables would be sent off again in a match against Briton Ferry Llansawel.
+Penybont finished sixth in the league, which was enough to advance to one-off play-off matches for the last remaining spot of the Conference League first qualifying round.
+In the semi-final against Colwyn Bay, which ended in a 5–3 penalty shoot-out victory for Penybont; Venables was first up to successfully convert his penalty.
+In the final against Haverfordwest County, Venables scored the opening goal in a 2–0 win, and Penybont were later drawn with Santa Coloma for the second time in three years.
+Venables played in both legs, as Penybont were defeated 4–0 on aggregate.